 Historically, gold has been an excellent hedge against inflation, because its price tends to rise when the cost of living increases.
 For the past 50 years, investors have seen gold prices soar and the stock market crash during years of high inflation.
 As a result, gold is often considered a hedge against inflation.
 Inflation occurs when prices rise and, in the same way, prices rise as the value of the dollar falls.

+To take advantage of this phenomenon, many investors are turning to Gold silver IRA custodians to help them protect their retirement savings from inflation.
 As inflation increases, so does the price of gold.
 The short answer is yes, gold increases in value.
 It has been shown to be a more stable investment than the stock market over longer periods of time and, at least, it retains its intrinsic value if it does not increase.
 Nowadays, economies are not only growing and urbanizing, but they are also adopting mineral-intensive clean energy technologies, pointing to further increases in metal production and consumption.

 Traditionally, gold has been considered a safe haven asset, and many investors turn to the yellow metal during recessions and times of upheaval.
 Some may use cryptocurrencies as a safe asset in difficult times, but the stability with historical gold prices shows that it is safer with less volatile price fluctuations.
 The dollar and the desire to keep gold as a hedge against inflation and currency devaluation help boost the price of the precious metal.
 Major players in gold mining around the world include China, South Africa, the United States, Australia, Russia and Peru.